hedii/php-crawler/README.md

 # php-crawler
-A crawler written in php: find email addresses on the internets See it in action here (video): https://www.youtube.com/watch?v=rWsb6E_335U
+A crawler written in php: find email addresses on the internets.
+See it in action here (video): https://www.youtube.com/watch?v=rWsb6E_335U

 ## Installation